Battle of Long Tan: Patrolling east of Nui Dat, 18 August 1966

 B Company were due to go on leave, and therefore returned to Nui Dat on the morning of the 18th.
 At 07:05 the depleted company—reduced to a single platoon and Company Headquarters—continued the search east as far as the edge of the rubber plantation, while A Company searched down the Suối Da Bang towards them.
-They located several weapon pits and the firing positions of the mortars and RCLs, while discarded stained clothing nearby confirmed the accuracy of the Australian artillery.
+They located several weapon pits and the firing positions.
+At Nui Dat D Company, 6 RAR prepared for its patrol.Meanwhile, 5 RAR (minus one company) returned to Nui Dat.